-‘QAnon Shaman’ Jacob Chansley, face of pro-Trump Capitol riot, to plead guilty
+‘QAnon Shaman’ Jacob Chansley, face of pro-Trump Capitol riot, pleads guilty

 The judge rejected Chansley’s claims — made in an interview granted without permission from the jail, the U.S. Marshals Service or the court — as “meritless,” “mistaken” and “so frivolous as to insult the Court’s intelligence.”

-“The statements defendant has made to the public from jail show that defendant does not fully appreciate the severity of the allegations against him,” and his perception of his actions “as peaceful, benign and well-intentioned shows a detachment from reality,” Lamberth wrote in an order.
+“The statements defendant has made to the public from jail show that defendant does not fully appreciate the severity of the allegations against him,” and his perception of his actions “as peaceful, benign and well-intentioned shows a detachment from reality,” U.S. District Judge Royce C. Lamberth wrote in an order.

 The judge pointed to videos, photos, social media posts and police interviews that authorities said showed Chansley leading the breach of the U.S. Capitol while holding a six-foot pole topped with a spear tip.
 Prosecutors added that Chansley forced his way into the Senate chamber, where he sat in the presiding officer’s chair and left Pence a note declaring, “ITS ONLY A MATTER OF TIME JUSTICE IS COMING!”